-- · PEPL, an indirect wholly-owned subsidiary of Southern Union Company; - · Trunkline, a direct wholly-owned subsidiary of PEPL; - · Sea Robin, an indirect wholly-owned subsidiary of PEPL; - · LNG Holdings, an indirect wholly-owned subsidiary of PEPL; - · Trunkline LNG, a direct wholly-owned subsidiary of LNG Holdings; and - · Southwest Gas Storage, a direct wholly-owned subsidiary of PEPL.
+- · PEPL, an indirect wholly-owned subsidiary of Southern Union Company; - Trunkline, a direct wholly-owned subsidiary of PEPL; - Sea Robin, an indirect wholly-owned subsidiary of PEPL; - · LNG Holdings, an indirect wholly-owned subsidiary of PEPL; - Trunkline LNG, a direct wholly-owned subsidiary of LNG Holdings; and - · Southwest Gas Storage, a direct wholly-owned subsidiary of PEPL.

 The Company's pipeline assets include approximately 10,000 miles of interstate pipelines that transport natural gas from the Gulf of Mexico, South Texas and the panhandle regions of Texas and Oklahoma to major U.S. markets in the Midwest and Great Lakes region.
 The pipelines have a combined peak day delivery capacity of 5.5 Bcf/d and approximately 68.1 Bcf of owned underground storage capacity.
-Trunkline LNG, located on Louisiana's Gulf Coast, operates one of the largest LNG import terminals in North America, based on current send out capacity, and has 9.0 Bcf of above ground LNG storage capacity.
+The Company also owns and operates an LNG import terminal located on Louisiana's Gulf Coast, and has 9.0 Bcf of above ground LNG storage capacity.